snltd/SexyMF/README.md

 as.

-If you are running Solaris 11 or an Illumos derivative such as SmartOS, OmniOS or OpenIndiana, you can get node from [the offical Node download page](http://nodejs.org/download/).
+If you are running Solaris 11 or an Illumos derivative such as SmartOS, OmniOS or OpenIndiana, you can get node from [the official Node download page](http://nodejs.org/download/).
 If you are running Solaris 10, [Peter Tribble maintains an excellent port](http://www.petertribble.co.uk/Solaris/node.html) which installs every